Deploy Docker Compose applications with zero downtime using GitHub Actions

 ...

-For this workflow to work, you need to grant write permissions using the runner's GITHUB_TOKEN:
+For this workflow to function, you need to grant image registry write permissions to the runner's GITHUB_TOKEN:

 Workflow permissions